Bacterial Capsule: Importance, Capsulated Bacteria

 - Virulence determinants

 Capsules are anti-phagocytic.
 They limit the ability of phagocytes to engulf the bacteria.
-The capsule’s smooth nature and negative charge prevent the phagocyte from adhering to and engulfing the bacterial cell.
+The capsule's smooth, hydrated surface (often negatively charged) prevents the phagocyte from adhering to and engulfing the bacterial cell.
 If pathogenic bacteria lose capsules (by mutation), they won’t be able to cause disease (i.e. loses disease-causing capacity).
 Polysaccharide capsule is the major virulence factor for Streptococcus pneumoniae.
 Encapsulated strains of S. pneumoniae grow in lung tissues in enormous numbers, where they initiate host responses that lead to pneumonia.
 Nonencapsulated strains are less pathogenic; they are quickly and efficiently ingested and destroyed by phagocytes via phagocytosis.

 Figure: Anti-phagocytic nature of Bacterial capsule

-Bacterial capsule prevents the direct access of lysosome contents with the bacterial cell, preventing their killing.
+Bacterial capsule prevents direct contact between lysosomal contents and the bacterial cell, preventing their killing.

 - Prevention of complement-mediated bacterial cell lysis